drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/endpoint.md

 ## Decorators for cutom `Endpoint`'s

-All decorators accept any number of keywaord arguments.
+All decorators accept any number of keyword arguments.
 Those arguments will be translated into a dictionary and made available as such for `OPTIONS` call to their relative `Endpoint` when using [DRF-schema-adapter's metadata capailities](./metadata.md).